QuTech-Delft/libqasm/doc/source/cq1-instructions.rst

 Instructions
 ============

-Instructions, also called gates, are used to represent the atomic operations that must be performed in parallel or in sequence to form the desired algorithm.
+Instructions, also called gates, are used to represent the operations that must be performed in parallel or in sequence to form the desired algorithm.
 In cQASM 1.x, they follow an assembly-like syntax:

 .. code:: text